1. Lone Survivor

 Historical drama showing the history of the German U-Boot receiving a dangerous mission during the war on the Atlantic during World War II.
 The film masterfully shows the hardships of service on a submarine and the realities of clashes between Kriegsmarine and the allied convoys in the Atlantic.

 An American movie from 1977 depicting the history of the famous Operation Market Garden conducted by the Allies in 1944.
 There is a strong Polish accent there – Gene Hackman himself played the role of General Sosabowski.

 The film revolves around the Battle of Gettysburg in 1863, one of the most important battles of the American Civil War.
-It focuses on both sides.
-Depicting the Confederates and the Union’s soldiers as honourable men, patriots and defenders of their land and families.
-“Gettysburg” is an outstanding production from every angle – both cinematography and acting games, music and the creation of the main characters.
+It focuses on both sides of the conflict.
+Depicting the Confederates and the Union’s soldiers as honourable men, patriots and defenders of their land and families, “Gettysburg” is an outstanding production from every angle – both cinematography and acting games, music and the creation of the main characters.
 Interestingly, the film was originally supposed to be a TV series, because it lasts more than 4 hours!

 10. The Hurt Locker

 Winner of as many as 6 Oscars, “The Hurt Locker” tells the story of an American elite Explosive Ordinance Disposal unit deployed in Iraq.
 The main character is the unit commander, Senior Staff Sergeant William James, an adrenaline-addict, whose reckless attitude and risk-taking actions expose the lives of his subordinates to unnecessary risk.
 This leads to a conflict between soldiers, who are forced to participate in increasingly difficult and more dangerous missions.
 War is shown here as not only a terrible and devastating thing, but also as a drug that can be addicting.